-Medicare covers the cost of a comprehensive hearing evaluation when medically necessary with physician orders.
+Medicare allows a comprehensive hearing evaluation when medically necessary.
 However, Medicare DOES NOT have any provision to help cover the cost of hearing aids, anything related to hearing aids, or costs associated with hearing aids, such as batteries, services, or repairs.
 If you have Medicare and a traditional supplemental policy, you may have to cover the cost of hearing aids yourself as an out-of-pocket expense.